• Skip to primary navigation

 *Thickener: To substitute tapioca starch for cornstarch, use 2 Tbsp. tapioca starch for every 1 Tbsp. cornstarch.

-Mushrooms: You can use all of one variety or a medley.
-Try it with shiitake mushrooms, cremini, white button, king oyster, portobello, etc.
+Mushrooms: You can use all of one variety or a combination.
+Try it with shiitake mushrooms, cremini, white button, king oyster, Portobello, etc.

 Sauce amount: This dish is extra-saucy as written, so reduce the sauce amount if desired.
 (You can also make the sauce up to a day ahead of time and store in a sealed container in the fridge until ready to use.)